CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-yellowfin.md

 #### Who should I contact for support?
 * [Yellowfin Forum](http://www.yellowfinbi.com/YFForum.i4).
-* For issues related to cloud infrastructure (VM's, network, etc), or is you experience a problem deploying the Blueprint or Script Package, please open a CenturyLink Cloud Support ticket by emailing [noc@ctl.io](mailto:noc@ctl.io) or [through the CenturyLink Cloud Support website](https://t3n.zendesk.com/tickets/new).
+* For issues related to cloud infrastructure (VMs, network, etc.), or if you experience a problem deploying the Blueprint or Script Package, please open a CenturyLink Cloud Support ticket by emailing [noc@ctl.io](mailto:noc@ctl.io) or [through the CenturyLink Cloud Support website](https://t3n.zendesk.com/tickets/new).